ashish-tiwari07/Linux_essentials/Basic_commands.md

 7. **tr** -> used to translate characters in upper or lower case

     USE->

              cat file.txt | tr a-z A-Z > upper.txt
              ( this command will firstly fetch the content from file.txt and then convert all the lower to upper case and finally will save it in upper.txt file )

-    NOTE :- ( | ) this is known as "pipe" and is used to pass result of one command to the other specified command
+    NOTE :- ( | ) this is known as "pipe" and is used to pass result of one command to the other specified commandsss